Tamil keyboard: Tamil 99

 Designed for use with a normal QWERTY keyboard, typing follows a consonant-vowel pattern.
 The arrangement of the characters allow for fast and simple typing for users familiar with the script.

 InScript

 InScript (Indian Script) is the standard keyboard for Indian scripts.
 It is a touch typing keyboard layout for computer.
 This keyboard layout is standardized by Government of India for inputting text in languages of India written in Brahmic scripts, as well as the Santali language, written in the non-Brahmic Ol Chiki script.
 It was developed by Indian Government and supported by several public and private organisations.
 This is the standard keyboard for 12 Indian scripts including Bengali, Devanagari, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil and Telugu etc.

-Usage

-Windows 10

-On Windows 10, Go to Settings.> Time & Language.> Region and Language.> Add new language.> Tamil (India) or Tamil (Sri Lanka) and select install.
-Then click Tamil (India) or Sri Lanka and select the options.
-Now select the Keyboard you want (Inscript or Tamil 99).
-Note: Tamil 99 is only available in Windows 10 April 2018 Update and higher.

-iOS

-On iOS, Go to Settings.> General.> Keyboards.> Keyboards.> Add New Keyboard, and select Tamil, Select the required keyboard, such as Tamil99, Anjal or InScript.